ajksharma/dda-serverspec-crate/README.md

 The test config determines the test that are executed.
 At the moment we have four different types of tests that can be configured.
 The exact details can be found down in the reference.

 ### Test with jar-file
-For ease of usage we created a jar file of the serverspec-crate.
+For a more convenient usage we created a jar file of the serverspec-crate.
 It can be found at [here](https://github.com/DomainDrivenArchitecture/dda-serverspec-crate/releases) or by navigating to the releases page of this repo.

 ```bash
 java -jar dda-serverspec-crate-standalone.jar test.edn targets.edn